Sintrastes/bli-prolog/README.md

 How to install
 ==============

-bli-prolog requires that you have the relevant version of the haskell platform installed on your system.
+Bli-prolog requires that you have the relevant version of the Haskell platform installed on your system, and should run on any of the standard desktop operating systems (Linux, Windows, OSX) with a recent enough version of the Haskell platform installed.
 For instance, on Ubuntu, if you have not already done so, you should first run:

 ~~~
   $ sudo apt install ghc cabal-install